 Figure 5-3: Single RX chain as presented in [11], where DAC must mean ADCs, since this is at the receiver.

-It can be observed a single Rx chain for a 2Rx UE consists of one main Rx and one diversity Rx branch according to previously shared understandings from UE vendors.

-This is illustrated in Fig. 5-4 with the main and diversity receiver branch.
+This is also illustrated in Fig. 5-4 with the main and diversity receiver branch.

 Figure 5-4: Single Rx Chain for a 2Rx UE consisting of a main and diversity receiver branch (FDD).

-It would be beneficial for further discussion to agree what the underlying assumptions are, as a basis for a common understanding, to align terminology which can help companies to ensure they discuss the same thing.
+It would be beneficial for further discussion to agree on what the underlying assumptions are, as a basis for a common understanding, to align terminologies which can help companies to ensure they discuss the same thing.